corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/stopping-tvu.md

 ---
-description: "Learn how to stop the Transaction Validator Utility in a correct way."
+description: "Learn how to stop TVU in a correct way."
 date: '2023-12-15'
 section_menu: corda-enterprise-4-12
 menu: